Tonterias2/JhipsterPress082018/ReadMe/Solution9.md

 	    ...
 	}

 and/or Angular files: jhiHasAnyAuthority=[‘ROLE_ADMIN’.
-‘ROLE_X’ ……] or even consider to use it on the routes:
+‘ROLE_X’ ……] or even consider to use it in the routes:

 	export const messageRoute: Routes = [
 	    {